Adding Photos To Your Discussion Topics

 The title you choose will act as the hover text on the image in the post.

-Finally, you can also link your image to a specific URL if you want to route people to a certain place with your picture.
+You can also link your image to a specific URL if you want to route people to a certain place with your picture.

 Phil, I think I went into more detail here than your group might need.
 The site is optimized that if you simply upload an image, it will place it and size it with ideal settings.
 You can also drag and drop the image to re-position it.
 Finally, you can scale the image with your mouse until it's the appropriate size.
 No HTML work needed.